 (4) A party or a person acting in collusion with a party may be ordered to pay the costs of any other party, or of a bona fide purchaser or other person interested, of and incidental to any such instrument or disposition and the setting aside or restraining of the instrument or disposition.

+(4a) In addition to the powers a court referred to in subsection (1) has under this section, such a court may also do any or all of the things listed in section 205ZI(1).

 (5) In this section —

+“disposition” includes —

-“disposition” includes a sale and a gift.
+(a) a sale or gift; and

+(b) the issue, grant, creation, transfer or cancellation of, or a variation of the rights attaching to, an interest in a company or a trust;

+“interest” —

+(a) in a company includes —

+(i) a share in or debenture of the company; and

+(ii) an option over a share in or debenture of the company (whether the share or debenture is issued or not);

+and

+(b) in a trust includes —

+(i) a beneficial interest in the trust; and

+(ii) the interest of a settlor in property subject to the trust; and

+(iii) a power of appointment under the trust; and

+(iv) a power to rescind or vary a provision of, or to rescind or vary the effect of the exercise of a power under, the trust; and

+(v) an interest that is conditional, contingent or deferred.

+[Section 222 amended by No. 35 of 2006 s.
+60 and 74.]

 222A.
 People not to be imprisoned for failure to comply with certain orders — FLA s.
 107

 (1) A person must not be imprisoned or otherwise placed in custody because of a contravention of an order made under this Act for the payment of money.

-(2) This section does not affect the operation of Part 5 Division 13 or the operation of Part 10 Division 2.
+(2) This section does not affect the operation of —

+(a) Part 5 Division 13; or

+(b) Part 10 Division 2; or

+(c) Part 10A.

 [Section 222A inserted by No. 25 of 2002 s.
-14.]
+14; amended by No. 35 of 2006 s.
+75.]

 Part 10 — Sanctions for failure to comply with orders, and other obligations, that do not affect children